sharukat/context-aware-qa-rag-agent/README.md

 - Leverage `Nomic` embeddings to determine breakpoints
 - Automatically adjusts chunk sizes based semantics of the text

-#### Hypothetical Document Embeddings (HyDE)
-This system implements HyDE to improve retrieval relevance:
-1. The user query is expanded into a hypothetical document that might answer it
-2. The hypothetical embeddings are used to search for relevant document chunks

 #### Searching Strategy
 This system uses `Hybrid (Dense + Sparse)` embeddings search technique.
 1. Leverage `Nomic` embeddings for dense retrieval identifying semantic relationship.